-A quick Google search of contractors in your area will likely turn up hundreds–if not thousands–of results.
+A quick Google search of contractors in your area will likely turn up hundreds — if not thousands — of results.
 But “contractor” can mean a lot of things.
 Are you looking for someone to build a whole house?
 Just to handle some minor electrical work?
-To add a deck onto your home?
+To add a deck out back?

-Plus, contractors vary widely in cost, efficiency, and quality.
+Plus, keep in mind that contractors vary widely in cost, efficiency, and quality.
 This is why it’s so important to do some searching before hiring a contractor, regardless of the size of your project.

-Finding the right contractor isn’t as easy as making a single phone call or hiring the first person who pops up on Google.
+Finding one isn’t as easy as making a single phone call or hiring the first person who pops up on Google.
 Finding a competent contractor actually takes a lot of time, legwork, and energy.
-In the end, though, it worth your while to spend time searching for the perfect contractor who will get the job done right.
+In the end, though, it’s worth your while to spend some time searching for the perfect person or company… that way, you’ll end up with someone who will get the job done right the first time, without costing an arm and a leg.

 Not sure where to begin?
 Use this process to find the best contractor for your next project.